loehnertz/Tanglestash/README.md

 into the algorithm as well as decoded if retrieved – no prior conversion of the file needed.

+## Disclaimer

+I know that primarily the persisting to the tangle is painfully slow compared to a traditional HTTP upload.\
+Keep in mind though that this project is more of a proof-of-concept rather than a finished product.\
+The reason that it takes so long is mainly the current speed of the PoW, which might get faster in the future with new techniques.

 ## Installation

 NPM